 In accordance with the listing standards of The NASDAQ Stock Market LLC, or Nasdaq, and our Corporate Governance Guidelines, the Board of Directors must consist of a majority of independent directors.
 The Board has determined that Messrs.
-DiLeo, Gardner, Harding, Jabbar, Skrzypczak, van der Kaay and Wilkinson each satisfy the definition of "independent director" under these Nasdaq listing standards.
+DiLeo, Gardner, Harding, Jabbar, Skrzypczak, and Wilkinson each satisfy the definition of "independent director" under these Nasdaq listing standards.
+In addition, Mr. van der Kaay, who is not standing for re-election to the Board, was also determined to be independent.
 The Board, in concert with its Governance and Nominating Committee, performed a review to determine the independence of its members and made a subjective determination as to each of these independent directors that no transactions, relationships or arrangements exist that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director of RFMD.
 In making these determinations, the Board reviewed the information provided by the directors and RFMD with regard to each director's business and personal activities as they may relate to RFMD and its management.